 If it happens that the stream is especially riffily the line may just wind up sinking due to all of the water activity, if you use a DT line as I preffer you can swap ends of the line and continue fishing but this is a rare event if you properly dress the line before the first day's cast.

 At the end of the day's fishing you strip the line off the reel and drape it in loops over the back of a chair or use a line winder and make sure it's bone dry before winding it back onto the reel.
+It's really no trouble and you may just find it a nice finish to the day.

-That's about it until the end of the season when you clean it if necessary, make certain it's bone dry and leave it on the reel or remove it and loosely coil it and keep it in a paper bag for maximum drying potential.
-If the line becomes very dirty and needs a decent cleaning Reed Curry tells you how here.
 It's important that if you use Mucilin that you use the red not the green.
 The red is animal fat based and can be washed off when you want to clean the line, the green is silicon based and is said to be very difficult to remove when the time comes.

 Now, if you do these things you'll have a perfect fly line for many, many years.